 For a player missing a grading code, graders can login to the rating system (via links from the email) to choose the grading code from a list of possible matches or request a new one (for a new player).
 These things can be fixed in the rating system without resubmit in LMS.
 But once a new grading code is assigned in the rating system it would need entering in LMS ready for the next time the event was sent through to grading.

 If you are not a grader and so can't request new grading codes via the rating system the ECF grading administrator should notice the failed submission and create them.
-If this doesn't happen contact the Grading Administrator at firstname.lastname@example.org
+You should get an email within about a week.
+If this doesn't happen contact the Grading Administrator at email@example.com .
+The email will tell you the new grading codes that were created.
+These need to be entered into the LMS manually in the player lists against the players concerned.

 It would save a lot of trouble if organisers could ensure that player grading codes are correct using the various reports that are available in the LMS.